oper0960/GWLog/README.md

 # GWLog
-Write text log for Developer
+Write text log in device local for Developer